anshkataria/veloce/README.md

 - Secrets and allowed origins are environment-configured.
 - Local JWT and database defaults exist only for developer convenience; use generated secrets and managed credentials in deployment.

+## Note

+Generative AI tools were used to guide the project.